William Holman Hunt: Awards and commemoration

 Hunt published an autobiography in 1905.
 Many of his late writings are attempts to control the interpretation of his work.
 That year, he was appointed to the Order of Merit by King Edward VII.
-At the end of his life he lived in Sonning-on-Thames.
+At the end of his life, he lived in Sonning-on-Thames.
+18 Melbury Road has a blue plaque commemorating Hunt, added in 1923.

-His personal life was the subject of Diana Holman-Hunt's book My Grandfather, his Life and Loves.
+Hunt's personal life was the subject of Diana Holman-Hunt's book My Grandfather, his Life and Loves.

 The Pre-Raphaelite Brotherhood was depicted in two BBC period dramas.
 The first, The Love School, in 1975, starred Bernard Lloyd as Hunt.
 The second was Desperate Romantics, in which Hunt is played by Rafe Spall.

 Facing Mar Elias Monastery is a stone bench erected by the wife of the painter, who painted some of his major works at this spot.
 The bench is inscribed with biblical verses in Hebrew, Greek, Arabic and English.